Last updated: October 6, 2022

-Latino Heritage Internship ProgramThe Latino Heritage Internship Program (LHIP) is a component of an overarching service-wide strategy to address and correct the lack of Latino employment opportunities in the National Park Service.
-The LHIP provides college and graduate students and recent graduates 18 - 35 years old that are typically underrepresented in NPS career fields with meaningful, on-the-ground, work experience in the National Park Service.
-Disciplines covered include cultural resources, integrated resource management, interpretation, education, and outreach.
+Latino Heritage Internship ProgramThe Latino Heritage Internship Program (LHIP) provides paid internships in diverse professional fields in the National Park Service.
+The LHIP provides college and graduate students and recent graduates 18 - 35 years old that are typically underrepresented in NPS career fields with a 12-week summer internship including a week-long career workshop in Washington DC.

-Volunteer in ParksThere are a wide range of volunteer positions available for U.S. citizens with specific expertise.
-Volunteers may receive reimbursement for expenses such as food, mileage, gas, and training.
-Parks may provide housing.
-Often a minimum of 8 weeks work is required.
+Volunteer in ParksThere is a wide range of volunteer positions available for U.S. citizens with specific expertise.
+Often a minimum of 8 weeks of work is required.

 NPS Research Permit and Reporting SystemOnline system that manages the research application and reporting process for the National Park Service.